tokamak-network/darius-tutorial/cross-dom-bridge-eth/README.md

-# Bridging ETH with the Optimism SDK
+# Bridging ETH with the Optimism SDK (limited functionality)

-This tutorial teaches you how to use the SDK to transfer ETH between Layer 1 (Goerli) and Layer 2 (Darius).
+This tutorial teaches you how to use the Optimism SDK to transfer ETH between Layer 1 (Goerli) and Layer 2 (Darius).
+Please note that Optimism SDK cannot be fully used on Darius at the moment.
+We will support native SDK for our network in the future.

 ## Setup